cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/execute-workflow.md

 {{< /highlight >}}

-## Executing a Workflow via the Cloudify Web UI
+## Executing a Workflow via the Cloudify Console

 1. Navigate to and click the relevant deployment on the Deployments widget.
    ![workflows1]( /images/manager/ui-deployments-nodecellar.png )